 3. Fruit-eating often contributes to yeast overgrowth.
 Most people, even those who do not eat much fruit, already have an overgrowth of intestinal yeast such as candida albicans and others.
 This is due to toxic metal poisoning, and especially copper imbalance.
 Other mineral imbalances may also contribute, as does overeating on carbohydrate foods.

 The high sugar content of most fruit worsens this important condition.
-The yin nature of fruit also tends to worsen all fungal infections because fungus and yeast conditions are yin infections.
+The yin nature of fruit also tends to worsen all fungal and parasitic infections because fungus and yeast conditions are yin infections.
 That is, they tend to be cold and parasitic in nature.
 For more on this subject, read Candida Albicans Infections and Parasites on this website.

 4. Fruit is a carbohydrate food, and most people are overeating on carbohydrates already.

 5. Fruit dehydrates the body.
 This may seem very strange.
-Some health authorities even tell their followers that the water in fruits is Ňnaturally distilledÓ and that one does not need to drink other water.
+Some health authorities even tell their followers that the water in fruits is “naturally distilled” and that one does not need to drink other water.

-6. Fruit seems to send the bodyŐs energy in an outward and upward direction.
-This is a very subtle problem that is related to the yin quality of fruit, and also perhaps with its sugar content.
+6. Fruit seems to send the body’s energy in an outward and upward direction.
+This is a very subtle, but critical problem perhaps related to the yin quality of fruit, and also with its sugar content.

-7. Fruit is quite harmful for babies and children, as it enhances the oxidation rate in the short term, but slows it later.
-This is a harmful stimulatory effect.
-Sugary foods of any kind tend to speed up the oxidation rate in the short term.
-This is due to its low fat content and higher sugar content.
+7. Fruit is quite harmful for babies and children, as it enhances the oxidation rate, especially in the short term.
+This is a stimulatory effect due to its low fat content and higher sugar content.
 This is particularly harmful for younger children, whose oxidation rate is already too fast.

-Some people may respond to the above by saying that milk is sweet as well.
-This is true, and it is also true that babies can handle some sweets.
-However, milk also contains a lot of fat and protein, too.
+Some people may respond to the above by saying that milk is sweet, and milk is good for babies.
+This is true.
+However, milk also contains a lot of fat and protein.
 This counteracts some of the yin and the other effects of the milk sugar.
 Also, milk sugar or lactose is a disaccharide and is therefore burned or utilized more slowly than fructose or glucose found in fruit.

 A. Fruit acids.
-Textbooks of nutrition contend that even though fruit contains some mild acids, the mineral content of the fruit eventually causes an alkaline reaction in the body.
-However, we find that this is no longer the case because of the genetic modification of fruit and its lower mineral content, in general.
+Textbooks of nutrition often say that even though fruit contains some mild acids, the mineral content of the fruit eventually causes an alkaline reaction in the body.
+However, we find that this is no longer the case because of the genetic modification of fruit and its lower mineral content today.
 As a result, the acids in the fruit can give many fruits an overall acidic reaction, which is not healthful at all.
 This applies particularly to acidic fruits such as citrus, which is often picked unripe and never ripens properly.
-However, it applies to others, as well.
+However, it applies to other fruits, as well.

 B. Fruit sugars.
 Sugars tend to be acid-forming in their internal reaction, especially fructose.

-C. Imbalanced minerals in most fruit.
+C. Imbalanced minerals in most fruit today.
 The mineral content of fruit is not optimum for our bodies.
-Today, this is due in part to the use of superphosphate fertilizers used on commercial farms, mainly.
+Today, this is due in part to the use of superphosphate fertilizers used on most farms, including organic fruit orchards.
 The mineral content seems to cause unpleasant reactions and deficiencies of zinc, in particular, especially if one eats a lot of it.
 It does not seem to matter if the fruit is organically grown.
 More on this topic is found in the article entitled The Acid-Alkaline Balance.